Selling an Amazon FBA Business to Thrasio (the Basics)

 Whether your company has grown beyond the size you want to manage, you’re pivoting your focus toward a new venture, or you’re just curious about what Thrasio does, you don’t have to be an expert in FBA acquisitions to start thinking about exit strategies.

 In the two years since Thrasio was founded, we’ve bought nearly 100 FBA businesses.
 We’ve learned quite a bit about how much sellers can expect to sell their business for, what makes a business desirable to us, and what sellers can anticipate from the acquisition process and selling an Amazon FBA business.

-Current market rates for selling FBA businesses are 2 – 4x your Trailing Twelve-month Earnings/ Profit.
+Current market rates for selling an Amazon FBA business are 2 – 4x your Trailing Twelve-month Earnings/ Profit.
 You’ll often see this written as TTM EBITDA or TTM SDE (Seller Discretionary Earnings).

 If your business has Operating Expenses that do not directly relate to the success of your business, those are typically considered “add-backs” and we will add those back to your profit-making that upfront payment higher.

 Add-backs are things like Owner’s salary, office rent, and if you have any other expenses running through your business (once we had a pet product owner who ran her dog’s food through the business, we wouldn’t include that as an Operating Expense) – since Thrasio won’t be running those expenses through the business when we own it, we don’t count them.

 2x – 4x is standard across the industry at this time.
 Thrasio estimates we do about 40% of the transactions in this industry in the US today and these are the rates that most buyers and sellers are transacting at.

 So, what gets closer to the 4x than the 2x?

 • Size of business – the larger your TTM EBIDTA/ SDE, the more we’re typically willing to pay for a business